cleardusk/3DDFA/readme.md

 </p>

 ## Acknowledgement

-Thanks for [Xiangyu Zhu](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/)'s great work.
+ - Thanks for [Xiangyu Zhu](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/)'s great work.
+ - Thanks for [Yao Feng](https://github.com/YadiraF)'s fantastic work [PRNet](https://github.com/YadiraF/PRNet) and [face3d](https://github.com/YadiraF/face3d).

 Thanks for your interest in this repo.
-If your research benefits from this repo, please cite it and star it 😃
+If your work or research benefit from this repo, please cite it and star it 😃